CloudsDocker/cloudsdocker.github.io/_posts/2023/03/2023-03-12-how_to_keep_multiple_copy_paste_value_in_macbook.md

 ---
-title: How to keep multiple copy paste value in macbook
+title: How To Keep Multiple Copy Paste Value In Macbook
 header:
     image: /assets/images/how_to_keep_multiple_copy_paste_value_in_macbook.jpg
 date: 2023-03-12